nikkaramessinis/StockExploration/README.md

 pip3 install -r requirements.txt -U;
 ```

-## From Nick:
-In order to make this work you need a secrets.py
-and out your api key IEX_CLOUD_API_TOKEN = "" from https://iexcloud.io/
-.Sign in there and copy the api_token there

-undervalued calculator is the main python file to run

 ## How to start the app

 To run the app, you can use the following command: